-The COVID-19 pandemic and the conflict in Ukraine has created unprecedented uncertainty, actual economic events and conditions in the future may be materially different from those estimated by the Fund at the reporting date.
 The table at Note 10(b) summarises the sensitivities of the Fund's assets and liabilities to price risk.
-The analysis is based on the reasonably possible shift that the investment portfolio in which the Fund invests moves by +/-10% (2021: +/-10%).
+The analysis is based on the reasonably possible shift that the investment portfolio in which the Fund invests moves by +/-10% (2022 +/-10%).